Dansby Swanson Preview, Player Props: Cubs vs. Tigers

 Dansby Swanson At The Plate

-- In 34.5% of his games this year, Swanson has had at least one RBI.
-He's picked up more than one in 13.6% and driven in three or more of his team's runs in four contests.
+- Swanson has had an RBI in 39 games this season (35.1%), including 16 multi-RBI outings (14.4%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.